joshbegley/nyt-latest/README.md

 `Mr. Rushdie, an author, testified about the 2022 stabbing in upstate New York, where he was speaking at a literary festival.
 He was left blind in one eye, with scars all over his body.`\
 https://www.nytimes.com/2026/07/23/nyregion/salman-rushdie-stabbing-attack-court-testimony.html

-**Two People Stabbed Near Central Park in New York City, Police Say**\
+**Two Men Stabbed on Upper West Side in Possible Hate Crimes**\
-`A man was arrested after the daylight attacks on the Upper West Side in an affluent neighborhood.
+`A man was arrested after the daylight attacks in a Manhattan neighborhood bordering Central Park.
 The police were investigating whether the stabbings were hate crimes.`\
 https://www.nytimes.com/2026/07/23/nyregion/nyc-central-park-west-stabbing.html

 **Senators Ask Hegseth to Fully Account for U.S. Troops Killed or Wounded in Iran**\